 While there is active involvement in enrolling individuals in RCTs and examining genetic heterogeneity of causal effects to help solve these inference problems, this is only a small area of research (typically in pharmacology or toxicology) and likely does not have the capacity to answer many important GxE questions of broader relevance to social science.
 Because many social interventions occur on a large scale, such as state soda taxation, federal alcohol access policies (e.g. the Minimum Legal Drinking Age of 21), and federal guidelines for clinical care, only large epidemiological and social science data and methods, combined with genetic and biomarker measures, can be deployed to examine issues related to broad questions of major policy import—such as why some interventions (like sin taxes) work for certain individuals and sub-populations and not for others or why certain pedagogical styles (whole word v. phonics language instruction, for example) are more or less effective with given student populations

-Thus, my current work applies econometric methods for causal inference--namely, a natural experiment framework--to genome-wide data available in social surveys to model gene-by-environment interaction effects.
+Thus, much of my current work applies econometric methods for causal inference--namely, a natural experiment framework--to genome-wide data available in social surveys to model gene-by-environment interaction effects.
 Examples in this vein include deploying the Vietnam draft lottery, twin differences in birth weight, exogenous job loss (such as plant closure), and sibling differences in genotype (polygenic scores) to questions of health, development and socioeconomic attainment across the life course.
-I am also interested in mapping the genetic architecture of phenotypic plasticity, interrogating the assumptions underlying models for heritability, and characterizing social and genetic sorting (e.g., assortative mating and differential fertility) as distinct processes.
+I also use genetics as a tool to interrogate social processes.
+For example, in some work, we use random variation in the metagenomic environment in schools to study peer effects in a way that is not confounded by homophily, the reflection problem or contextual effects.
+We control for genotypes to better isolate the social impact of colorist discrimination on cardiovascular health among African Americans.
+And we use offspring genotype as a random shock to study child investment and parental behavior.
+Lastly, I am also interested in mapping the genetic architecture of phenotypic plasticity, developing approaches to test for antenatal genetic selection, interrogating the assumptions underlying models for heritability, and characterizing social and genetic sorting (e.g., assortative mating and differential fertility) as distinct processes.